 When Emerson and I bought our homestead, we failed to set up realistic goals.
 I thought it would take us a year to be self-sufficient and neither of us had the slightest idea of what we were doing.

-I’m here to help you, as a beginner, to learn how to set some realistic goals so you don’t almost burn out as I did from doubt of being able to do it.
+I’m here to help you when beginning a homestead to learn how to set realistic goals so you don’t burn out as I did from doubt.
 Here we go!

 6 realistic goals you can make as a homesteading beginner.

 Starting a homestead can be overwhelming, to say the least.
 You can learn to thrive on your homestead sooner rather than later by setting up realistic, clear long and short term goals.

 The #1 realistic goal to make is with gardening

 The first realistic goal to make for your first year on the homestead is to just grow one successful garden.
 My biggest mistake with having the goals I did was I moved to a different area with a slightly different climate.
 I had no idea what the weather and seasons would hold.

 Plant the easy crops for your first season of gardening.
 If it’s taking place in the hotter months then put some squash, cucumbers, or beans in the ground.
 A little more chilly than expected?
 Try some kale or arugula.

 Also, meet your neighbors if you have them.
 Reach out to your county extension office and network with some fellow gardeners.
 The advice I’ve received from the folks who’ve been in this area their whole lives has often been better advice than what I can find on the internet.